 Other schools in our area provide distance learning classes.
 Students at our school can enroll in these FCS classes to learn more about food and nutrition, health care, and family living.
-These are valuable skills to learn.
+These valuable skills are an essential part of college and career readiness.

 Introduction to Health Care